 The total amount committed for the International Research Agendas programme under the Smart Growth Operational Programme (Measure 4.3) is about EUR 126 million.
 The Foundation anticipates funding approximately 10 units pursuing International Research Agendas.
 One project was selected for funding in competition no. 2/2015, while the selection process in 3/2016 competition resulted in granting funding for two projects.

 The deadline for submitting the first part of the application in Competitions 4/2017 and 5/2017 elapsed on 30 June 2017.
-The following competitions are planned for December 2017 and June 2018.
+The following competitions are planned for October 2017 (Competition 6/2017 for projects from outside of the Mazowieckie Province and Competition 7/2017 for Teaming programme beneficiaries, PLUS Module; application deadline – 23 October 2017), December 2017 and June 2018 (standard competitions).

 Project funding will include costs of R&D work conducted by the unit implementing the IRA, costs connected with efficient functioning of the unit, costs of operating existing infrastructure, cooperation between partners, and knowledge transfer.
 However, support for new infrastructure will be limited to the purchase of essential laboratory equipment and fit-out.